paul-writes-code/TextAdventure/README.md

 # TextAdventure

-To play the game:

-Download UndeadTemple.jar
-Navigate to its directory in the terminal
-Run the command "java -jar UndeadTemple.jar"
+To play the game: download UndeadTemple.jar, navigate to its directory in the terminal, and run the command "java -jar UndeadTemple.jar".

 See Design Document for game information.